Customer Charges 2014/15

 An average household bill has increased by £6 to £373 this year.
 For 2014-15, we have limited our overall price increase to the inflation level of 2.65%, deciding not to take the allowed increase of an extra 1.6%.

-So whether you're on a water meter or receive unmeasured bills, you can find out more about what this means for you by reading our charges guide in full
+If you would like to find out more about what this means for you, you can read our charges guide in full

 here, or take a look at a quick